Glossary

 Force Majeure

-A clause that appears in many supplier contracts that excuses non-performance for forces beyond the suppliers' control, like acts of God, wars, riots, etc.
+A clause that appears in many supplier contracts that excuses non-performance for forces beyond the suppliers' control, such as natural disasters, pandemics, government actions, wars, riots, etc.

 Foreclosure

-A legal forced sale of a property due to failure of a mortgager to comply with the terms and conditions of the mortgage.
-The property is sold to pay off the debt of the defaulting borrower.
+A legal process in which a lender forces the sale of a mortgaged property due to the borrower's failure to comply with the terms and conditions of the mortgage agreement.
+The property is sold to recover the outstanding debt owed by the defaulting borrower.

 Foreign Corrupt Practices Act of 1977 (FPCA)